ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.md

 For security reasons, the app is operating in a read-only mode.
 It tries to gather a list of your deployed resources.
 You will assign privileges to the app which determine which resources it can read.
 Moreover, you will deploy the app in a way, so that it is accessible from within the Kubernetes cluster only, not from the public internet.

-The blog post [Turn Your Container Into a Trusted Cloud Identity](https://www.ibm.com/blog/turn-your-container-into-a-trusted-cloud-identity) discusses the same scenario.
+The blog post [Turn Your Container Into a Trusted Cloud Identity](https://www.ibm.com/blog/turn-your-container-into-a-trusted-cloud-identity){: external} discusses the same scenario.
 {: tip}

 ## Kubernetes cluster as compute resource